A new report from the consulting firm Frost & Sullivan says people are sharing cars more than ever:

 Those benefits, plus the influence of the economic recession and the increasingly stringent global greenhouse gas emissions regulations, fostered the growth of carsharing in both North America and Europe.
 Between 2007 and 2009, carsharing membership rose by 117% in North America.

 The trend is expected to continue over the next 5 to 10 years.
 According to Frost & Sullivan research, carsharing membership is expected to reach 4.4 million in North America and 5.5 million in Europe by 2016.
-Chart 1 shows the growth trends of carsharing membership and total shared vehicles.
+Chart 1 [at top] shows the growth trends of carsharing membership and total shared vehicles.

 The second half of the summary, which explores the business opportunity presented by carsharing, is also worth reading.
 Is carsharing a new idea for you, and you'd like to learn more?
 Check out Jill Suttie's "How to Share a Car."